Generating Multi-type Temporal Sequences to Mitigate Class-imbalanced Problem: Data Experiments

 \subsection{Experiment Setup}

-We use the $\bm{\Omega}^+$ and $\bm{\Omega}^+$ datasets defined in section \ref{sec:syn_data} for model training and evaluation.
-Both datasets contain around $150000$ data samples.
-As described in Algorithm \ref{seqGAN}, we first pre-train $G$ and $D$ until convergence, and then start RL training for the pre-trained $G$ and $D$.
-In this section, we compare the generated sequences from the following models: \begin{itemize} \item $G0$: Generator with initial random model parameters. \item $G1$: Generator pre-trained using MLE. \item $G2$: Generator trained by algorithm \ref{seqGAN}. \end{itemize} We monitor the training process and use the metrics defined in section \ref{sec:eval_matric} to evaluate model performance during training, which are plotted in Figure \ref{fig:generator-metrics}.
+We take $4000$ samples from the $\bm{\Omega}^+$ dataset defined in section \ref{sec:syn_data} for model training.
+As is described in Algorithm \ref{seqGAN}, we first pre-train $G$ and $D$ and then start GAN training from the pre-trained $G$ and $D$.
+We define the following terms to describe the generator at different training phases: \begin{itemize} \item $G0$: Generator with initial random model parameters. \item $G1$: Generator pre-trained using MLE self-regression. \item $G2$: Generator after GAN training. \end{itemize} The ratio between $G$ training steps and $D$ training steps is set to $1:1$.
+Both $G$ and $D$ have the same batch size $256$, and use the Adam optimizer with learning rate $10^{-4}$.

-The ratio between $G$-steps and $D$-steps is set to $1:1$.
-Both $G$ and $D$ have the same batch size $64$, and use the SGD optimizer with learning rate $10^{-4}$.
-We save the models during the training process and present the best performed models for evaluation.
+During the pre-training and training processes, we evaluated the performance of the trained generator $G$ after some steps.
+The trained generator was then used to generate a batch of data points and the batch evaluated according to the metrics defined in section \ref{sec:eval_matric}.

-As shown in Figure \ref{fig:generator-metrics}, $G0$ is the randomly initialized model (blue line), $G1$ is the model pre-trained by MLE after ~$2400$ steps (orange line), and $G2$ is the generator which is trained for $3000$ steps (green line) using algorithm \ref{seqGAN}.
-During the pre-training process, RBQ and MAD increase, while FID and MMD decrease.
-After the pre-training finishes and RL training starts, RBQ keeps increasing, and FID surges dramatically after certain point ($3000$ steps in Figure \ref{fig:generator-metrics}), where we stop training because it indicates a mode-collapsed generator.
-Notably, the FID score measured in training process is calculated between the training batch sampled from $\bm{\Omega}^+$ and the evaluation batch generated by $G$, both of size $64$, which is different from the FID and FIDH scores in Table \ref{tab:metric_pos}.
+To avoid mode collapse and convergence problems, we used several techniques including label smoothing and noisy labels \cite{salimans2016improved} in GAN training.
+In RL training, we added entropy regularizers \cite{dieng2019prescribed} to the reward for discrete token and continuous time interval generation to avoid over-fitting.